richardpjames/TDEngine/README.md

 Spawns a particle effect at a location determined by the object.

+# NavMesh

+This project uses NavMesh Plus by h8man which is available here: https://github.com/h8man/NavMeshPlus

 # Demo

 A demo scene is also included which shows all of the features and components in the package.